erikeidt/erikeidt.github.io/Conversation with Enphase AI Assistant.md

     Public documentation via the Enphase knowledge base

-    Your site*specific data (device status, settings, energy data, support cases)
+    Your site-specific data (device status, settings, energy data, support cases)

     Your case history (which is what I've been referencing)